“This article is part of The Belief Bucket series, where we debunk common myths about alcohol and its perceived benefits.”

 Alcohol changes brain chemistry.
 It floods the brain with dopamine, the chemical linked to pleasure and reward.
 Over time, our brain connects that chemical hit with the drink that delivered it.

-Even if the taste was not great at first, we started to associate it with the pleasant buzz that followed.
+Even if the taste wasn’t great at first, we started to associate it with the pleasant buzz that followed.

 It becomes a loop: